 - Students will be provided lodging for 3 nights (June 28, 29, and 30 for the 1st Academy, and July 12, 13 and 14 for the second academy.).

 - There is no reimbursement for travel.

 - Lunch and dinner will be provided to every participant.
-Participating students will get a chance to have lunch with an astronaut and will also be given the opportunity to visit the KSC Visitor Complex, one afternoon.
+Participating students will also be given the opportunity to visit the KSC Visitor Complex, one afternoon.

-After the balloon launch on March 12th and March 19th, there will be an award ceremony where every participant will be provided a certificate of completion.
+After the balloon launches on July 1, and July 15 , there will be an award ceremony where every participant will be provided a certificate of completion.

 Students will learn about subjects such as meteorology, telemetry and how NASA takes different variables into account to perform missions, very similar to these.
 They will also learn about payload integration and how to plan and efficiently carry out a weather balloon launch.